-The United States has provided more than \$25 billion in food assistance over the last 20 years.
+The United States has been extremely generous with its food aid, providing more than \$25 billion in food assistance over the last 20 years.
 However, much of this food was supplied because we had more than we could use.

 The test comes now when our reserves are low.
 Will we be prepared to share when our supplies are tight?
-Can organizations such as yours provide the spark of conscience to help our government respond to the hunger of needy nations?
+Can organizations such as yours provide the spark to help our government respond to the hunger of needy nations?